Fun Things To Do in Phoenix, Arizona by JetSettingFools.com

 #45 Salt River Tubing

-One of our favorite fun things to do in Phoenix in the summer is going for a leisurely float on the Salt River.
+One of our favorite activities in the summer is going for a leisurely float down the Salt River.
 The cool mountain water is absolutely refreshing in the summertime heat.
-The river snakes through the scenic Tonto National Forest, meandering through pristine desert landscapes.

 Phoenix visitors looking for a tubing experience that is a isn’t a party on the water should make reservations at Saguaro Lake Guest Ranch.